 Often referred to as the “Father of Modern Artillery in Canada,” Charles William Drury, maintained the interests of Canadian Gunners foremost throughout his life.
 He commissioned in January 1874, at eighteen years of age, in the New Brunswick Garrison Artillery Brigade in Saint John.
 His aptitude for the technical field artillery work and his ability to put this knowledge to work effectively was recognized immediately.

 As a Captain, he served during the North-West Rebellion in 1885, commanding the field division of “A” Battery Royal Canadian Artillery (RCA).
 His tireless efforts to introduce indirect fire techniques despite the inherent unsuitability of his equipment was a clear indication of his progressive thinking.
 For his splendid work and constant vigilance during this campaign, he was Mentioned-in-Dispatches.

-As a junior officer he fully appreciated the difficulties of winter mobility experienced by the field artillery.
-His innovative and practical design for field gun and ammunition sleighs allowed identical “Into Action” drills in both winter and summer.
+As a junior officer, he fully appreciated the difficulties of winter mobility experienced by the field artillery.
+His innovative and practical design for field gun and ammunition sleighs allowed identical “Into Action” drills, in both winter and summer.

-In April 1905 Colonel Drury was appointed to command Military District Number 6 at Halifax.
-The withdrawal of the British troops from Halifax was a politically sensitive matter and his steady hand was needed at the helm.
+In April 1905, he commanded the Military District Number 6 at Halifax.
+The withdrawal of the British troops from Halifax was a politically sensitive matter, and his steady hand was at the helm.